dotnet/performance/src/benchmarks/micro/README.md

 ## Private Runtime Builds

-If you contribute to CoreFX/CoreCLR and want to benchmark **local builds of the .NET Core** you need to build CoreCLR/FX in Release (including tests) and then provide the path(s) to CoreRun(s).
-Provided CoreRun(s) will be used to execute every benchmark in a dedicated process.
+If you contribute to CoreFX/CoreCLR and want to benchmark **local builds of .NET Core** you need to build CoreFX/CoreCLR in Release (including tests) and then provide the path(s) to CoreRun(s).
+Provided CoreRun(s) will be used to execute every benchmark in a dedicated process:

 ```cmd
 dotnet run -f netcoreapp3.0 --filter $YourFilter --coreRun "C:\Projects\coreclr\bin\tests\Windows_NT.x64.Release\Tests\Core_Root\CoreRun.exe"